3 Ways To Improve UX On Your Small Business Website

 If you don’t want to be a part of these figures and ensure a good customer experience (the same survey suggests that 88% of people won’t return to a website if they have had a poor experience), then the following tips can help you to transform your website and ensure you are setting yourself up for success.

 Let’s tackle the issue of speed before anything else.
 If the above figures are anything to go by, your website needs to load almost immediately.
 But if you aren’t technically minded, this can mean literally nothing to you, and you’ll be unaware of what causes your website to load slowly.
 While you can work with an experienced web design company like theorypixel.com, which can transform your website, knowing what mistakes to avoid can help you unwittingly add elements to your website that will cause further issues.
 Slow-loading websites are caused by too many images or plugins, poor server performance, no caching, excessive flash content, high levels of traffic, unsuitable server locations, and excessive HTTP requests, to name a few.
+If you are running any kind of business that promotes technology or even if you only sell video games, you need a robust website.
+It would not be in your best interest or even good for your technology PR to run a less-than-impressive website.
+Even if you are not in the tech space a website that lags will get your visitors and clients running to your competitors.

 Use White Space